kusari-network/kusari-docs/docs/get-started/internal-transfer.md

 ![img](assets/Internal-transfer-step-01.png#center)

 !!! hint
-    You can change the transfer directly with the center button.
+    You can change the transfer direction with the center button.
     Confirm the direction by clicking on next

 ![img](assets/Internal-transfer-step-011.png#center)